abby-1b/Spells/INSTALL.md

 # Installation instructions

 **Important:** This is a Linux/MacOS only library.
 The installer will not work on Windows!
+_We're working on making the library platform-independent._

 First, [make sure you've got Deno installed](https://deno.land/manual@v1.31.1/getting_started/installation):
 ```